nod/tornado_addons/README.md

             self.write(fetchdata.body if not fetchdata.error else '')

-The @async_yield wrapper doesn't work for every method with callbacks but it does cleanup your RequestHandlers quite nicely and really streamlines workflow.

-You begin to see the real power of this when you start to have handlers that make multiple async calls.
+The @async_yield wrapper works for methods bound to a RequestHandler.

 ### CushionDBMixin